SuperOfficeDocs/superoffice-docs/docs/webtools/install.md

 ## Pre-requisites

-Web Tools currently uses .NET framework 4.5, which will be installed if it is not detected on the system.
+Web Tools currently uses .NET Framework 4.5, which will be installed if it is not detected on the system.

 Administrative privileges are not required for the user.
-If you are not the administrator, you get Web Tools installed in *c:\\users\\\<yourname>\\appdata\\local\\SuperOffice*.
+If you are not the administrator, you get Web Tools installed in *c:\users\<yourname>\appdata\local\SuperOffice*.

 ## Download and install